-Create a SIP domain for each domain for which Session Manager will need to be aware in order to route calls.
-Expand Elements > Routing and select Domains from the left navigation menu, click New (not shown).
+Create a SIP domain for each domain of which Session Manager will need to be aware in order to route calls.
+Expand Elements \rightarrow Routing and select Domains from the left navigation menu, click New (not shown).
 Enter the following values and use default values for remaining fields.

 - Name Enter the Domain name specified for the SIP Gateway in Section 5.4.
-In the sample configuration, in this case, avaya.com was used
+In the sample configuration, avaya.com was used

 - Type Verify SIP is selected

-- Notes Add a brief description (Optional)
+- Notes Add a brief description (optional)